Go, see and feel the world of art

-The Wharf Workshop has started again this year.
+A dockside workshop has started again this year.

-*Click here for last year's report !
+*Click here for last year's report !!

 But before that.

-On the day I visited the rehearsal hall, a workshop was being held by Mr. Hikaru Uzawa (Kanze-style Noh performer/Tesenkai).
-The theme is "movement of Noh".
-You will learn basic forms one by one, such as the unique standing posture and carrying (suriashi).
+On the day I visited the practice hall, a workshop was being held by Hikaru Uzawa (Kanze-ryu Noh actor/Tesenkai).
+The theme is "Noh movement."
+Students will learn basic forms one by one, including unique standing postures and carrying movements (suriashi).

-No, interpreting is an art in itself.
+Indeed, interpreting is an art in itself.

-“Today, my goal was simply to convey the kata, but at the end there were many questions about the theatrical nature of Noh.There is a limit to what can be conveyed in a limited amount of time, so I would like to have a long talk with them while eating.”
+``Today's goal was simply to convey the ``kata'', but at the end there were questions that delved into the theatrical nature of Noh.There were many new things for me, and it was fun.2 There's only so much you can convey in time, so I'd like to sit down and talk with them over a meal.''
 (Mr. Uzawa)

-“I have also participated in workshops with foreign directors, but this is the first time I have experienced such an exotic feeling.
-There is no doubt that he is a person with a career.It will be interesting because he will create a work by combining everyone's humanity."
+``I've participated in workshops with foreign directors, but this is the first time I've felt such a foreign feeling.I couldn't understand them so much that I was nervous until the second day (lol).
+There is no doubt that he is a person with a career.It will be interesting to create a work that combines everyone's humanity.''

 This event has ended.

-Wharf Workshop 2019 [Person who came]
+Wharf Workshop 2019 [People who came]

-■Date and time: August 2, 2019 (Friday) 19:00 / 3rd (Sat) and 4th (Sun) 14:00
+■Date and time: August 2, 2019 (Fri) 19:00 / 3rd (Sat) and 4th (Sun) 14:00

 ■Venue: Wakabacho Wharf

-■Ticket price: advance ticket 3,500 yen/same-day ticket 4,000 yen
+■Ticket price: Advance ticket 3,500 yen/Same-day ticket 4,000 yen

 ■Inquiries: 045-315-6025 (Wakabacho Wharf)